dry-python/returns/docs/pages/future.rst

 You can see the next example
 with :ref:`RequiresContextFutureResult <requires_context_future_result>`
 and without a single ``async/await``.
-That example illustrates the whole point of our actions: writting sync code that executes asynchronously without any magic at all.
+That example illustrates the whole point of our actions: writing sync code that executes asynchronously without any magic at all.

 Aliases